wherestoto/web_project_3/README.md

-# From Portland to Portland
+# From Portland to Portland - A Practicum Project
+By Yury Choe

 * [Link to Project on GitHub Pages](https://wherestoto.github.io/web_project_3/)